exvuma/chatapp/README.md

-This is a basic chat app hosted on Digital Ocean at
+This is a basic chat app hosted on Netlify at

 Using: